unframework/unframework-website/index.md

 I am available for project work; please see [my service sheet](/frontend-architecture)!

-See my [open source projects on GitHub](https://github.com/unframework), [Twitter profile](https://twitter.com/unframework) and [Medium posts](https://medium.com/@unframework).
+See my [code samples and open source projects on GitHub](https://github.com/unframework), [Twitter profile](https://twitter.com/unframework) and [Medium posts](https://medium.com/@unframework).
 Plus occasional [presentation upload on my SpeakerDeck page](https://speakerdeck.com/unframework).
 I also dabble in pictures: [see my Flickr profile](https://www.flickr.com/photos/nickmatantsev/).

 My life has always revolved around tech: I was even born into a family of engineers.
 My mother worked as a lead programmer on a team, and brought home books about C, graphics algorithms and computer internals.
 My father fed me math challenges and assembly language instruction manuals.
 In high-school, I helped my friends set up websites and programmed server software for them.
 And my early start in the corporate world (at age 18, as a summer contract intern at a financial institution) helped me learn how to balance technical problem-solving against the *realpolitik* of large teams.